MGelein/leaves-of-inguri/assets/story.md

 #### Areas
 - The Lost City - Outskirts __Talk With Plants__
-- The Lost City - Palace _Scale armor_
+- The Lost City - Palace _Chain armor_
 - The Lost City - Gardens _Axe_

 ### The third arc: The Inner Sanctum (Blink)